( of )

 Which of the following statements is true about this lesion?

-Correct!
-Craniopharyngiomas are made up of congenital cell rests that normally line the throat.
-These cell rests find their way into the middle cranial fossa and generate solid and cystic masses.
-Although extensive surgical removal is important, complete excision is dangerous to vision.
+There are actually two histologic types of craniopharyngiomas: adamantinomatous (occur at any age) and papillary (occur in older adults).
+Over 90% of the papillary tumors carry BRAF V600E mutations, ushering in a highly effective treatment with inhibitors.
+There is yet no comparable medical treatment for the adamantinomatous tumors.
+For them, extensive surgical removal is important, but complete excision is dangerous to vision.
 High-dose x-irradiation is critical to prevent regrowth, but it works best if much tumor has already been removed.
-Craniopharyngiomas grow upwards to block the foramen of Monro, causing hydrocephalus that often requires ventriculo-peritoneal shunting.
+Because these tumors often grow upwards to block the foramen of Monro, they may cause hydrocephalus that often requires ventriculo-peritoneal shunting.
 In spite of extensive surgery and radiation, cystic regrowth is common and causes rapid loss of vision.
 The cysts must be approached surgically.